 Southern yellow pines are the primary hosts of southern pine beetles, but they have been reported from red spruce and Norway spruce.
 Shortleaf, loblolly, Virginia, and pitch pines appear to be the preferred hosts in North Carolina.
 Southern pine beetles usually attack trees that are at least 15 years old.
 Trees infested by southern pine beetles sometimes pitch them out if growing conditions improve (that is, if it rains).
-Southern pine beetles introduce the blue stain fungus that plugs up the water carrying vessels inside the tree.
+Southern pine beetles introduce blue stain fungi (usually from the genera Ophiostoma.
+Grosmannia, and Ceratocystis) that plug up the water carrying vessels inside the tree.
 The combination of stress that made the tree susceptible to the southern pine beetle, the beetles tunneling in the cambium, and the blue stain fungus is almost always fatal.
 It is especially damaging to stands of poor vigor.
 Outbreaks are often triggered by soil-moisture stresses and by man-caused disturbance.
 The first sign of an infestation is usually browning of needles that first yellow and then turn brownish orange to reddish-brown.
 Typically, pines are killed in groups ranging from a few trees to several hundred acres.
 Southern pine beetles may kill high-value trees in landscapes and parks.

 Spraying after a tree is infested with southern pine beetles has little practical effect.
 Little can be done as rescue treatments.
 Pines should be kept vigorous by mulching and watering in extremely dry weather (but NO fertilizer!).
 Don't injure the bark and avoid excessive grading around the roots or compaction of soil.
 Cut infested trees down just as soon as southern pine beetles are detected and debark or remove the the trees immediately.
 The application of protective sprays of pyrethroid insecticides for living trees is expensive but may be considered for valuable specimen trees.